 2. Believe they are damaged in some way.

 You are not damaged.
 You are a human who has made mistakes in your life.
 That has nothing to do with your worthiness as a human.

 You were born as a baby 100% worthy and no matter what you believe or anyone else tells you, you are still 100% worthy as a human being alive on this planet.

-3. Believe they should make a certain amount of money (usually set by the socioeconomic class they’re in).
+3. Believe they should make a certain amount of money.

 How much money do you think you should make annually?
 Why not double that amount?
 Most of us just make up our money mindset and philosophy based on what we’ve been taught in the past without giving much thought to it.

 Read this post on creating a money philosophy for yourself here.

 4. Believe they’ll be happy when [fill in the blank].

 Do you think happiness comes later – on the other side of something you’re waiting for?
 More money, a better job, the right partner, when you lose weight?

 The truth is that you have the capacity to be totally and completely happy right now just the way you are, regardless of your circumstances.
 Nothing in your life needs to change for you to feel happy.
 Happiness is an emotion that comes from how you think.
 If you want to be happier, you need to change your thoughts.